 of the country

 Now, people in remote villages have access to internet, even a farmer or a housewife living in faraway villages now has a Facebook account which was out of the realm of our imagination only a decade ago.
 All these profound changes indeed are the consequence of the government’s ‘Digital Bangladesh’ initiative.

 Earlier in 2019, providing internet services to remote Moheshkhali, the government declared the island as the country’s first digital island.
 It is indeed a path-breaking example of the ways in which Bangladesh is bringing 21st-century services and dreams to its citizens.

-It needs no emphasizing that Internet will make life easier for the rural people as it will ensure their access to necessary information.
-For instance, people from remote corners of the country will easily know the information about Hajj and others, and villagers will be able to expand their local business, even to the whole world.
+It needs no emphasizing that internet will make life easier for the rural people as it will ensure their access to necessary information.
+For instance, villagers will be able to expand their local business, even to the whole world.
 Most importantly, it will build a digital platform for students.

-There is no denying that the government’s various initiatives to provide internet to every corner of the country is laudable, but at the same time we must educate the remote people about misuse of internet and cyber crimes.
-Also the government must ensure affordable internet services to the remote areas of the country.
+There is no denying that the government’s various initiatives to provide internet to every corner of the country deserve plaudits, but at the same time we must educate the remote people about misuse of internet and cyber crimes.
+Also, the government must ensure affordable internet services to the remote areas of the country.